r4ks/nopCommerce/src/Plugins/Nop.Plugin.Widgets.HumanResource/Readme.md

 Public Views can be saved inside the root folder Views if you want.
 - Certify that the view file has properties set to Content and Always copy!
   Or check if it's included to be copied inside the projects .csproj file.
-- Don't forget to point to the right Model if there is one!
+- Don't forget to point to the right Model if there is one with @model YourModel.

 ## Models
+Models are classes that implements BaseNopEntityModel.

 Areas/Admin/Models is the common place to save the Views related Models *Always decorate each property inside the Model with [NopResourceDisplayName( "put.your.special.localized.string.here")] *Thre is a inner class named Labels witch holds the localized strings but you can put your localized strings whatever place you want, it's only for re-use purporse, to avoid misstyping, and get compilators checking for free!

+## Validators
+Models can have Validator, you have to create a class that implements BaseNopValidator<YourModel>
+and add the RuleFor for the properties you want or for the props that you made mandatory on your domain.

 ## Controller
 - Generally you return the View when the method is GET and return a json on the same action with POST method that represents the view component.

-Many services are called on Installation process when user is redirected into the "HomePage", Migrations occur, routes are registered, language are set, admin accoung, etc... look Presentation > Nop.Web > Controllers > InstallController

-## The presention model
--Look for files present at:
-  \Presentation\Nop.Web\Areas\Admin\Models\...
-  Assembly: Nop.Admin
-  Solution Location: Nop.Web.Areas.Admin.Models.????
-  *** Models are classes that implements BaseNopEntityModel at least.

--Presentation Models can have Validators which are present at:
-  \Presentation\Nop.Web\Areas\Admin\Validators\...
-  Assembly: Nop.Web
-  Solution Location: Nop.Web.Areas.Admin.Validators.???
-  *** Validators are classes that implements BaseNopValidators<Model> with generic type of the Model of the Presentation.

-## if context injection fails
-  set this to true on the prj file
-  <CopyRefAssembliesToPublishDirectory>false</CopyRefAssembliesToPublishDirectory>

-## The View
--Look for template files at:
-  \Presentation\Nop.Web\Areas\Admin\Views\...cshtml
-  Assembly: Nop.Web
+Normally everybody inject a Service on the controller, that Service will get data from an Repository and return the data to be returned as json or in the case when returning a View from controller everybody injects a ModelFactory class that will be responsible of filling the ModelClass used on the View from the data of a Service that takes the data from the repository of a Domain, them this ModelClass instance will be returned together with the View address on a new View() instance.

 ## Permissions
+Permissions are like keys that are registered on the system and you can install or uninstall. to install a new permission, inject the PermissionService and call: await _permissionService.InstallPermissionsAsync(provider);
+and give the instance of IPermission implementor.
+To create a Permission:
-- create a class that implements IPermissionProvider and add the record permissions:
+- create a class that implements IPermissionProvider and add a public static record readonly permissions.
 - register the permission class like at the code bellow:
     //register default permissions
     var permissionProviders = new List<Type> { typeof(StandardPermissionProvider) };